 3. Asus TUF FX505

 Like the last two cheap gaming laptops, the Asus TUF FX505 features a 15.6-inch 1080p display.
-But, instead of a 60Hz display, Asus managed to add a 120Hz display into this $900 machine, giving it quite the competitive advantage.
+But, instead of a 60Hz display, Asus managed to add a 120Hz display to this $865 machine, giving it quite the competitive advantage.
 Asus also added an ethernet port, an HDMI port, one 2.0 and two 3.0 USB-A ports, and an audio jack.

 The FX505 has quite the competitive advantage.